-Safe: Significantly reducing crashes, injuries, and fatalities from transportation mishaps across all modes of transport.
+Safe: Reducing crashes, injuries, and fatalities from transportation mishaps across all modes of transport.

-Clean: Lowering the environmental footprint of the sector to combat climate change and pollution.
+Green: Lowering the environmental footprint of the transport sector to combat climate change and pollution.

-We seek to reshape the mobility agenda through:
+We are reshaping the mobility agenda by our: